mike976/OnTheBigScreenApp/README.md

 - Protocol based design
 - Implementation follows the MVVM design pattern
+- Use of Restful API with back-end services #themoviedb.
 - Async Await Task pattern implemented to retrieve data via the TmDB Web API
+- Use of Generics to return the Featured Movie Types from Rest API
 - RxSwift was used to observe the user's selection
+- Inifinite Scrolling and pagination that loads more data from Rest API implemented for Featured Movie lists